cjratcliff/ml-compiled/docs/optimizers.rst

 Vanishing gradient problem
 -----------------------------
 The gradients of activation functions like the sigmoid are all between 0 and 1.
+When gradients are computed via the chain rule they become smaller, increasingly so towards the beginning of the network.
+This means the affected layers train slowly.

+If the gradients are larger than 1 this can cause the *exploding gradient problem*.

 See also `the dying ReLU problem <https://ml-compiled.readthedocs.io/en/latest/activations.html#the-dying-relu-problem>`_.